Resources

 Testing for VOCs

+A common method for VOC testing involves using a photoionization detector (PID).
 PIDs are devices that use high-energy ultraviolet light to measure a facility’s overall VOC levels.
 With PIDs, results can be quick and reliable—without the use of a lab.

 Another option for VOC testing requires taking an air sample that’s sent to a lab for further examination.
 While this method produces highly accurate and detailed results, the process can be a bit more costly (and time-consuming) than utilizing a PID.